DINKIN/hardware/electronics/murgen 1.0 beta/Readme.md

 echOpen has to tackle community, research and medical challenges to get all the community around the same table and create the stethoscope of the future: instead of listening to a heart beating, you actually see its beats!

-Today, echOpen rests at the heart of Paris, in the historical Hotel-Dieu, with its 10-person core team as well as a community strong of designers, doctors, engineers, Ö and backed by several institutional actors in professional training, the hospitals (APHP), education (ENS, TelecomParis, Ö), electronics, and industry (we won for exemple a mentoring with Thales) .We are financially backed by philantropy and prizes we won.
+Today, echOpen rests at the heart of Paris, in the historical Hotel-Dieu, with its 10-person core team as well as a community strong of designers, doctors, engineers, ‚Ä¶ and backed by several institutional actors in professional training, the hospitals (APHP), education (ENS, TelecomParis, ‚Ä¶), electronics, and industry (we won for exemple a mentoring with Thales) .We are financially backed by philantropy and prizes we won.

 Here, we developed a [first prototype](http://echopen.org/index.php?title=Category:Emile) as a proof-of-concept, and we are eager to move forward with an integrated device usable for the first clinical tests.

 ## Preliminary questions
 ### Why are we making this?
-Because itís fun, it the first step towards medical open hardware based on ultrasounds, so itís an element for echOpen !
+Because it‚Äôs fun, it the first step towards medical open hardware based on ultrasounds, so it‚Äôs an element for echOpen !
-And because existing hardware doesnít come in for low-cost, rough uses.
+And because existing hardware doesn‚Äôt come in for low-cost, rough uses.
 ### Who is this for?
-This element, comprised of the analog part of ultrasound imaging processing, is aiming hackers, makers, Ö all who can have fun prototyping a low-cost ultrasound device.
+This element, comprised of the analog part of ultrasound imaging processing, is aiming hackers, makers, ‚Ä¶ all who can have fun prototyping a low-cost ultrasound device.
 ### How will this be used?
 This shall be used in conjunction with the mechanical unit (motor, encoder, transducer), and plugged into a small processing unit (aka Raspberry, or BeagleBOne Black for exemple)
 ### What features does it need to have (now)?
 Be able to emit a ultrasound pulse at high voltage, and receive a signal, clean it, detect the envelop and ADC it.
 ### What features does it need to have (later)?
-Shifting envelope detection to software once weíre sure the processing works at ìlowî rates.
+Shifting envelope detection to software once we‚Äôre sure the processing works at ‚Äúlow‚Äù rates.
 ### What are the legacy requirements?
 Nothing yet, except a couple of constraints on the use of the tool.
-### Whoís going to build this?
+### Who‚Äôs going to build this?
-Makers, doers, academics, Ö can use this.
-But weíd be happy to go with a PCB assembler at first!
+Makers, doers, academics, ‚Ä¶ can use this.
+But we‚Äôd be happy to go with a PCB assembler at first!
 ### How many do we want to make?
 At first, a couple, to prototype it.
 Once prototyped, this board could be in the hundreds.
 ### What is the timeline?
-BBB investigation had started in September 2015, but following a meetup at echopenís HQ in Paris end of November, it had been activated again.
+BBB investigation had started in September 2015, but following a meetup at echopen‚Äôs HQ in Paris end of November, it had been activated again.
 **The objective is to get a first functional prototype by February 2015.**

 ## Technically